0xbitx/rat/README.md

 * clear | cls
   * Clears the console.

-* exit | quit
+* exit | quitx
-  * Exit the session & go back to your managing Shell.
+  * Exit the session & go back to your managing shell.

 * download (filename) [-e]
   * Download a file with the option to execute upon successful download.